For partners subscribed to Select or Enterprise plans.

 Note: This key/value pair includes variables that will pull values from the asset that is triggering the notification.
 The available variables are listed at the bottom of the screen when you click "Need Help?
 Click Here to See Available Variables".
-If you're having trouble formatting the message, check out Slack's documentation on formatting messages here.
-Please note that line breaks are not currently supported.

 - Click Next.